 "Right now a lot of emotions, a lot of thoughts go through your head about the season, about what you could have done better tonight to keep the season going, about the future," Paul Pierce said after struggling to a 14-point night.
 "It's a lot of mixed emotions right now.
 It's a tough loss."

-Iman Shumpert scored 15 of his 17 points in the second half for the Knicks, but the Celtics cut a 75-49 deficit to four points.
+Iman Shumpert scored 15 of his 17 points in the second half, when the Celtics cut a 75-49 deficit to four points.
 But Anthony made a jumper to give New York an 81-75 lead and followed with a 3-pointer, then J.R.
 Smith converted a three-point play to restore the double-digit lead the Knicks had nursed most of the game.

 The Knicks will open the Eastern Conference semifinals against the Indiana Pacers in New York on Sunday.

-Jeff Green scored 21 points for the Celtics, who had rallied from a 3-0 series deficit and had a chance, at home, to force a decisive seventh game.
+Jeff Green scored 21 points for the Celtics, who had rallied from a 3-0 deficit in the series and had a chance, at home, to force a decisive seventh game.

 No NBA team has advanced in the playoffs after losing the first three games.

-Pierce scored 14 points on 4-for-18 shooting, making one of nine 3-point attempts.
-Anthony also struggled from inside and outside the arc, going 7 for 23 from the floor and missing his first four 3-point attempts — that was 19 in a row in the series — before sinking the key basket with 1:43 to go.
+Pierce shot 4 for 18, making one of nine 3-point attempts.
+Anthony also struggled from in- and outside the arc, going 7 for 23 from the floor and missing his first four 3-point attempts — that was 19 in a row in the series — before sinking the key basket with 1:43 to go.

 The Knicks had not won a playoff series since Patrick Ewing and Latrell Sprewell (and current backup center Marcus Camby) helped them reach the 2000 Eastern Conference finals.